FedericoDelussu/Epidemic_modeling_on_sparse_GPS_trajectories/README.md

 This framework has been applied to the Danish Technical University campus dataset, collected as part of a 2.5-year experiment started in 2013, involving over 1,000 students who were each provided with a mobile phone collecting their individual GPS locations.
 See *Stopczynski, A., Sekara, V., Sapiezynski, P., Cuttone, A., Madsen, M. M., Larsen, J. E., & Lehmann, S. (2014).
 Measuring large-scale social networks with high resolution.
 PLoS ONE, 9(4), e95978* for reference.

 The package is implemented in Python using NumPy, Pandas, scikit-mobility, and Matplotlib for GPS data processing, location data analysis, epidemic modeling, and visualization.

-This work resulted in the preprint **[The Effect of Mobility Trajectory Sparsity on Epidemic Modeling Outcomes](https://arxiv.org/abs/2605.31282)**.
+This work is currently a preprint **[The Effect of Mobility Trajectory Sparsity on Epidemic Modeling Outcomes](https://arxiv.org/abs/2605.31282)**.

 # Main findings